Rayarcer/rayarc_core/README.md

 Description:
 Content Management Platform with centralized data access &amp; web presentation layer files in the core folder.
-These files are dynamically designed by replicated across website sub-domains that pulls content from assigned database.
+These files are dynamically designed to be replicated across website sub-domains that pulls content from the assigned database.

 Member and profile info is pulled the central admin database.

 High-level Process & Design: